Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

 Virgo Stress-Reducing Allies:

-- Thinking critically: Is doing this actually good for me?
+- Think critically: Is doing this actually good for me?

-In wellness astrology, different aspects of our anatomy and physiology accord with the twelve zodiac signs.
-Those that are associated with Virgo include the small intestine, pancreas and gall bladder, as well as the digestive system in general.
+In wellness astrology, aspects of your anatomy align with the zodiac signs.
+Those that are associated with Virgo include the small intestine, pancreas and gall bladder, and the general digestive system.